 Coercive institutions like the East German Stasi play a central role in authoritarian politics, detecting and repressing threats to incumbent dictators.
 In my current research, I study puzzling variation in the size and activities of the communist secret police in Central and Eastern Europe to shed new light on coercive institutions in authoritarian regimes.

-Watching the Watchers: Controlling the Secret Police and Maintaining Social Order in Socialist Central and Eastern Europe.
+Watching the Watchers: Communist Elites, the Secret Police and Social Order in Cold War Europe.
+Forthcoming, Cambridge University Press.

 Rural Development, Agriculture and Democracy